-The County does retain certain legacy costs These are facility debt service, retiree expenses and extraneous costs.
-These expenses will be paid out of the remains of the sale proceeds and fund balance of Van Duyn and the County.
+The County does retain certain legacy costs which are facility debt service, retiree expenses and extraneous costs.
+These expenses are paid out of the remains of the sale proceeds and fund balance of Van Duyn and the County.

 New York State Comptroller Report of Examination